Thertzlor/Revenant/wiki/_Monitor_Configuration.md

+Executing arbitrarily complex mouse movements or altering the function of your mouse buttons based on different sections of your screen can make for some quite versatile profiles, but these advanced functions rely on Revenant having correct data about your monitors.
+This page will walk you through all you need to know.

 # Basics
 By default functionality involving monitor coordinates such as [area restrictions](_Macro_Overview.md#area) or mouse movement macros will target your current main monitor.
 Since lua internally uses normalized coordinates, pixel based measurements require the monitor's resolution to be defined.
 The default Revenant configuration assumes a standard 1080x1920 monitor, if you are running a different resolution you can define it like this: